gvwilson/sensibleadventures/short-stories/arecibo.md

 "I thought I could make some real progress this time," the Ethiopian continues quietly, more to himself than to the *beg* or his soldiers.
-"When al-Tusi, peace be upon him, persuaded the great khan to build this
+"When al-Tusi persuaded the great khan to build this
 I thought I would finally be able to get past the bare beginning, but..."
 He gestures,